btahir/tail-story/README.md

 FIREBASE_APP_ID="<YOURDATA>"
 ```

-## Stripe

-Use redirectToCheckout function.
-New Price API instead of Plan API.
-Send clientReferenceId as metadata.
-This can be used to update firestore for isPaying: true, Subscription_Plan info via webhook once checkout complete.

 ## Firebase Functions

 We need to setup firebase functions so Stripe webhooks can call them after events (add subscription, change subscription etc).